cocos/cocos-docs/en/components/pageview.md

 ## Detailed explanation

-The PageView component must have the specified content node to work, Each child node in content is a separate page, The size of each page is the size of the PageView node, The operation effect is divided into two kinds: The first type: slow sliding, by dragging the page in the view to reach the specified ScrollThreshold value (the value is the percentage of page size) after the release will automatically slide to the next page.
-The second: fast sliding, fast to a direction to drag, automatically slide the next page, each slide up to only one page.
+The PageView component must have the specified content node to work, Each child node in content is a separate page, The size of each page is the size of the PageView node, The operation effect is divided into two kinds:

+- Slow sliding, by dragging the page in the view to reach the specified ScrollThreshold value (the value is the percentage of page size) after the release will automatically slide to the next page.
+- Fast sliding, fast to a direction to drag, automatically slide the next page, each slide up to only one page.

 Usually a PageView node tree as shown below:

 ![pageview-hierarchy](./pageview/pageview-hierarchy.png)

-## CCPageViewIndicator Set Up

-CCPageViewIndicator is optional, the component is used to display the number of pages and the current page.

-The association can be done by dragging a node with a PageViewIndicator component into the corresponding field of the PageView in the **Node Tree**.

-#### Add callback via script code
+## Add callback via script code

-##### One method
+### Method one

-This method adds an event callback and uses the editor to add an event callback that is the same, added by code, You need to construct a `cc.Component.EventHandler` object first, and then set the corresponding target, component, handler and customEventData parameters¡£
+The event callback added by this method is the same as the event callback added by the editor, all added by code.
+First you need to construct a `cc.Component.EventHandler` object, and then set the corresponding `target`, `component`, `handler` and `customEventData` parameters.

 ```js
 var pageViewEventHandler = new cc.Component.EventHandler();